Significant Accounting Policies

 (k) Impairment of Long-Lived Assets (Including Amortizable Intangible Assets): In accordance with FASB Codification No. 360, Property, Plant, and Equipment, our long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 When evaluating assets for potential impairment, we compare the carrying amount of the asset to the undiscounted future net cash flows expected to be generated by the asset.
 If impairment is indicated, the asset is permanently written down to its estimated fair market value (based upon future discounted cash flows) and an impairment loss is recognized.

 (m) Impairment of Goodwill: We evaluate the carrying value of goodwill annually or more frequently if events or circumstances indicate that an impairment loss may have occurred.
 Such circumstances could include, but are not limited to, a significant adverse change in business climate, increased competition or other economic conditions.
 Under FASB Codification No. 350, Intangibles — Goodwill and Other ("ASC 350"), goodwill is tested at a reporting unit level.
-As of the beginning of fiscal year 2014, Junkfood and Salt Life were the only reporting units with recorded goodwill.
+As of the beginning of fiscal year 2012, Junkfood was the only reporting unit with recorded goodwill.

 If the company determines that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, or it chooses to not take the simplified approach, the company will have to perform the two-step impairment test.
 The first step involves comparing the fair value of the reporting unit to which the goodwill is assigned to its carrying amount.
 If this comparison indicates that a reporting unit’s estimated fair value is less than its carrying value, a second step is required.
 If applicable, the second step requires a company to allocate the estimated fair value of the reporting unit to the estimated fair value of the reporting unit’s net assets, with any fair value in excess of amounts allocated to such net assets representing the implied fair value of goodwill for that reporting unit.
 If the carrying value of the goodwill exceeds its implied fair value, the carrying value is written down by an amount equal to such excess.